 I use dynamics and articulations quite liberally, but I generally do not go to the extreme like Tchaikovsky or George Crumb, who use multiple fortes and pianos (fortisisisisisimos and pianisisisisisimos).
-I usually limit myself to three 's and three p's at both extremes.
+I usually limit myself to three f 's and three p's at both extremes.

 Without question, the dynamic I obsess over the most is mezzo-piano, a delicate herb of a dynamic.
 Used sparingly, it is simply lovely; overused, it can leave a distinctly bitter aftertaste.